Candle Fragrance Basics

 Even the fact that human beings can discriminate among more than a trillion different smells, yep, a trillion (Science Magazine).

 First let’s clear up some confusion about what candle fragrances are and are not.
 (Courtesy, The National Candle Association): “Candle fragrance materials may be derived from essential oils or from synthetic aroma chemicals.”

 The safety of scented candles is backed by decades of research, fragrance testing and a history of safe use.
 Although there are no known health hazards associated with the use of scented candles, unfounded concerns about the safety of man-made fragrances vs. “natural” fragrance materials and essential oils continue to pepper the popular media and Internet.

 Natural fragrances or essential oils are not necessarily safer than man-made ones.
 Indeed many “natural” substances (e.g., hemlock or monkshood) are extremely toxic to humans.
 In addition, man-made or nature-identical fragrances can offer the additional benefit of uniformity and the elimination of unwanted contaminants.
 Approximately 75% of fragrance materials used in the world are man-made.”

-What is “Sweating”?
-This is when little beads (or even pools) of fragrance gather on the top of your container candle or seep out of all sides of a pillar.
-There can be many reasons this is happening, and it is very common in 100% soy candles since the oil can separate during temperature variations.
+Sweating is when little beads (or even pools) of fragrance gather on the top of your container candle or seep out of all sides of a pillar.
+There can be many reasons this is happening.
+It is very common in 100% soy candles since the oil can separate during temperature variations.
 Other reasons can include; not stirring the fragrance into the wax sufficiently, not adding the fragrance at the correct wax temperature, too high of a fragrance load or using a fragrance oil that is not suited to the type of wax you are using.